Now Open: One&Only Kea Island, Greece

 Greece is probably my favorite place in the world to visit in summer.
 There’s something about the climate, the views, and the food, which make it one-of-a-kind.
 Of course I’m not alone in feeling that way, as tourism to Greece has exploded in recent years.
 At this point I have almost no interest in traveling to Mykonos or Santorini, as there are so many other, less crowded islands to explore.

-Along those lines, I wanted to post about the upcoming opening of the One&Only Kea Island.
+Along those lines, I wanted to post about the newly opened One&Only Kea Island, which is now welcoming its first guests ahead of the busy summer travel season.
 While it’s not a points hotel, this might just be Greece’s most spectacular resort yet.

 Basics of the One&Only Kea Island, Greece

-The One&Only Kea Island is accepting reservations for stays as of April 2, 2024.
-The 75-villa beachfront property is located on 148 acres on the west side of Kea Island, which is in the Cyclades, and one of the closest islands to Athens.
-Rather than having to take a flight, you can instead take a quick ferry ride to get to the resort.
+The One&Only Kea Island is a 75-villa beachfront property, spread across 148 acres.
+The resort is located on the west side of Kea Island, which is in the Cyclades, and one of the closest islands to Athens.
+Rather than having to take a flight, you can instead take a quick ferry or helicopter ride to get to the resort.

 All the guest accommodations at the resort are either one or two bedroom villas with private pools, with the main differences within each category being the views.
 The one bedroom villas start at 75 square meters, while the two bedroom villas start at 180 square meters.